cesaregruber/ESCA/README.md

       $bash ./ESCArun

-5) find the assembled SARS-CoV-2 genomes, aligned with Wuhan-Wu-1 reference genome, in the latest "REULTS" folder, with file name SARScov2consensusALLPlusRefaln.fa
+5) find the assembled SARS-CoV-2 genomes, aligned with Wuhan-Wu-1 reference genome, in the most recent "REULTS" folder, with file name SARScov2consensusALLPlusRefaln.fa

 # HINTS:
 1) remember to delete all input files after the end of the analysis